How to Apply for New York Medicaid

 - Health insurance information for any current coverage (insurance cards, Medicare ID)

 MAGI-based Medicaid has no asset test, so you do not need to document savings accounts, vehicles, or property for standard coverage.
-Long-term care applications have additional requirements — see the seniors and long-term care page.
+Long-term care applications have additional documentation requirements.

 How long does New York Medicaid take to process?